mr-lovalova/cabinet_image_data_extraction/cabinet_image_data_extraction/capacity/README.md

-For Balal to put code to detect available capacity
+to put code to detect available capacity